An early Patrick Ewing timeout sets Georgetown on path to a rout of Butler

 Ewing added, “I’m happy for them.
 They withstood the test of time.”

-Blair finished with 17 points, seven rebounds and six assists while Pickett added 13 points, seven rebounds and four assists.
+Blair finished with 17 points, seven rebounds and six assists while Pickett had 13 points, seven rebounds and four assists.
 Chudier Bile scored 17 points and grabbed six rebounds for Georgetown and Qudus Wahab had 12 points and a game-high nine rebounds.

-Pickett laughed and confirmed he was trying to reach the mark first, saying they compete in everything, but Blair, as a guard with the ball in his hands much of the time, was looking out for his teammate.
+Pickett laughed and confirmed he was trying to reach 1,000 points before Blair, saying they compete in everything, but Blair, as a guard with the ball in his hands much of the time, was looking out for his teammate.
 Blair now sits at 1,010 points, Pickett 1,002.

 “I kind of knew how much [Pickett] needed, so I was trying to get it for him,” Blair said.
 “I was trying to, like, look around and see where he would be at.
 So, I was kind of looking out for him.”

-Bo Hodges, Bryce Golden and Chuck Harris each scored 12 points apiece for Butler and preseason all-Big East forward Bryce Nze was held to four points on 2-for-8 shooting.
+Bo Hodges, Bryce Golden and Chuck Harris each scored 12 points for Butler, and preseason all-Big East forward Bryce Nze was held to four points on 2-for-8 shooting.

-For the second straight game, the Hoyas got out to a brutal start, including a pair of turnovers from Blair, an airballed three-pointer from Bile and a wild missed layup from Blair.
+For the second straight game, the Hoyas got out to a brutal start, this time including a pair of turnovers from Blair, an airballed three-pointer from Bile and a wild missed layup from Blair.

-Ewing then called that timeout with his team trailing, 4-0, and everything changed.
-The Hoyas immediately went on an 11-0 run capped by a Wahab dunk and followed that with a 16-3 stretch to seize control.
-The Bulldogs never got within single digits the rest of the way.
+Ewing called timeout with his team trailing 4-0, and everything changed.
+The Hoyas immediately went on a 13-0 run capped by a Wahab dunk and later had a 16-3 stretch to seize control.
+The Bulldogs trailed by 10 or more points for the final 28:46 of the game.

-Butler shot 39 percent from the floor for the game and turned the ball over 15 times.
+Butler shot 39 percent from the floor and committed 15 turnovers.
 The Hoyas shot 52.2 percent overall and went 11 for 22 from three-point range.

 “Obviously disappointing, just from an energy and effort standpoint,” Butler Coach LaVall Jordan said.
 “Coming out of the gate, the toughest team set the rules.”

-The Hoyas have a full week off before hosting Seton Hall next Saturday.
+The Hoyas have a week off before hosting Seton Hall on Saturday.
 Ewing said they are still looking for the opportunity for a makeup game.
-Georgetown had five Big East games postponed by covid still need to be made up.
+Georgetown had five Big East games postponed that still need to be made up.